- Food allergies are treated by strict avoidance of the food that causes symptoms.

 - Fast heartbeat, dizziness, lightheadedness, sudden drop in blood pressure

 Allergic reactions target certain systems in the body which include the skin, stomach and intestines, the upper and lower respiratory system, and the cardiovascular system.
 An allergic reaction can range from a mild stuffy nose to trouble breathing, depending on how sensitive a person is to the food they consume (eat or drink).

 - Mild allergic reactions are usually mildly uncomfortable, and affect just one system of the body.
 For example, someone with a mild allergic reaction may have a light rash or hives after eating eggs or something made with eggs.

 - Moderate to Severe allergic reactions are usually uncomfortable and symptoms involve more than one system and can be life-threatening.
 For example, someone who is allergic to peanuts may have swelling of their airway if they come in contact with a food that contains peanuts.
 Someone who has a severe reaction might have trouble breathing and experience a drop in blood pressure.
 This is considered a life-threatening event and requires immediate medical care.

 What is anaphylaxis?

 Anaphylaxis is a life-threatening and unpredictable reaction to an allergen.
 In the case of food allergies, the allergen is a certain kind of food.
-The reaction usually appears within five minutes to an hour after coming in contact with or consuming (eating or drinking) the allergen or in some cases it can take up to four hours for symptoms to appear, but this is rare.
+The reaction usually appears within five minutes to an hour after coming in contact with or consuming (eating or drinking) the allergen.
+In some cases it can take up to four hours for symptoms to appear, but this is rare.
 Exposure can happen when a certain food is eaten, for example, eggs or something made with eggs, or consuming a food that may have been made in a factory that makes other food that contains the allergen.
 Severe symptoms include rapid pulse, dizziness and in extreme cases, trouble breathing, closing of the airways, and loss of consciousness.